ibm-cloud-docs/cloud-object-storage/basics/classes.md

 For pricing details please see [the pricing table at ibm.com](https://www.ibm.com/cloud-computing/bluemix/pricing-object-storage#s3api).

-For information on how to create buckets with different storage classes, please see the [API reference](/docs/services/cloud-object-storage/api-reference/api-reference-buckets.html#create-a-bucket-with-a-different-storage-class).
+For information on how to create buckets with different storage classes, please see the [API reference](/docs/services/cloud-object-storage/api-reference/api-reference-buckets.html#storage-clas).

 ## How do I create a bucket with a different storage class?

 When creating a bucket in the console, there is a drop-down menu that allows for storage class selection.

-When creating buckets programatically, it is necessary to specify a `LocationConstraint` that corresponds with the endpoint used.
+When creating buckets programmatically, it is necessary to specify a `LocationConstraint` that corresponds with the endpoint used.
 Valid provisioning codes for `LocationConstraint` are: <br>
 &emsp;&emsp;  `us-standard` / `us-vault` / `us-cold` / `us-flex` <br>
 &emsp;&emsp;  `us-east-standard` / `us-east-vault`  / `us-east-cold` / `us-east-flex` <br>
 &emsp;&emsp;  `us-south-standard` / `us-south-vault`  / `us-south-cold` / `us-south-flex` <br>
 &emsp;&emsp;  `eu-standard` / `eu-vault` / `eu-cold` / `eu-flex` <br>
 &emsp;&emsp;  `eu-gb-standard` / `eu-gb-vault` / `eu-gb-cold` / `eu-gb-flex` <br>
+&emsp;&emsp;  `ap-standard` / `ap-vault` / `ap-cold` / `ap-flex` <br>
-&emsp;&emsp;  `eu-gb-standard` / `eu-gb-vault` / `eu-gb-cold` / `eu-gb-flex` <br>
+&emsp;&emsp;  `che01-standard` / `che01-vault` / `che01-cold` / `che01-flex` <br>
 &emsp;&emsp;  `mel01-standard` / `mel01-vault` / `mel01-cold` / `mel01-flex` <br>
 &emsp;&emsp;  `tor01-standard` / `tor01-vault` / `tor01-cold` / `tor01-flex` <br>